Coverage-Based Debloating for Java Bytecode

-More generally, this reveals the challenges of trace-based debloat for real-world Java applications, using the test suite as workload.
-For this study, handling these challenging cases to achieve \np[\%]{100} correctness requires significant engineering effort providing only marginal insights.
-Therefore, we recommend always using our validation approach to be safe of semantic alterations due to aggressive debloat transformations.
+More generally, this reveals the remaining challenges of coverage-based debloating for real-world Java applications when using the test suite as workload.
+For this study, handling these challenging cases to achieve \np[\%]{100} correctness requires significant engineering effort, providing only marginal insights.
+Therefore, we recommend always using our validation approach to be safe of semantic alterations when performing aggressive debloating transformations.\\